He was a good man: Son of late herbalist who wished Iyabo Ojo evil reacts

 Adegunloye's son lambasts Nigerians

-In a video sighted on Instgram, the late herbalist's son refuted claims that his father's death had to do with Iyabo Ojo because of his predictions and allegations about her.
+In a video sighted on Instagram, the late herbalist's son refuted claims that his father's death had to do with Iyabo Ojo because of his predictions and allegations about her.

 The young man continued by saying that nobody has the monopoly of death and he leaves whatever must have transpired in the hands of God.